madmachineio/docs/docs/overview/software/mm-sdk.md

 A MadMachine project is structured the same as a [Swift package](https://swift.org/package-manager).

 Download the latest release depending on your OS on the [Releases page](https://github.com/madmachineio/mm-sdk/releases).

-The latest features would be added to this SDK first and then integrated into the MadMachine IDE.

 ## What is inside the SDK